sourcecode347/anti-browser-ddos-protection/README.md

 8. Example of the "Anti Browser DDoS Protection: Your IP is banned due to excessive requests." error page when an IP is banned.

 == Changelog ==

+= 2.22 =
+* Fixed a bug that returned a critical site error to bots like facebookexternalhit when Cloudflare's Proxy Status was Proxied.

 = 2.21 =
 * Added plugin logo to the admin panel and plugin page for better branding.